BY-LAWS OF THE AMERICAN

-The name of this association shall be: The American Matthay Association.
+The name of this association shall be: The American Matthay Association, hereinafter referred to as the association or the corporation.

 The purpose of this association shall be:

-2. To protect his genuine exponents and to encourage a high standard of performance and teaching.
+2. To promote his genuine exponents and to encourage a high standard of performance and teaching.

-Membership shal1 include Active, Student and Honorary Members; also Friends of the American Matthay Association. .
+Membership shall include Active, Associate, Student, Honorary, and Life Members of the American Matthay Association. .

 (a) Those who have studied personally with Tobias Matthay, including both Active and Associate Members of the past; [The American Matthay Association, founded in 1925, and incorporated in 1927, was extensively reorganized in 1949—hence the phrase “of the past.”]

-A Board of Governors shall constitute the administrative body of the Association and shall constitute the Officers of the Association.
+A Board of Governors (unsalaried) shall constitute the administrative body of the Association and shall consist of the following:

-The Officers of this Association shall be: President, Vice-President, Secretary, Treasurer, Editor of the Matthay News, Archivist, and six Directors.
+President, Vice-President, Secretary, Treasurer, Editor of the Matthay News, Archivist, Webmaster, State/Federal Goverment Liaison, and six Directors.
 The retiring President shall serve as Director for one term.
 The President, Vice-President, and Secretary shall, if possible, be chosen from the same locality.

 1. The President shall be the principal executive officer of the Association, and shall in general, supervise the business and affairs of the Association and the Board of Governors.
 The President shall be empowered, at his discretion, to appoint any necessary committees.

-3. The Secretary shall give notice of all business meetings, keep all records, conduct the correspondence of the Association, arid with the approval of the President, he may choose an assistant.
+3. The Secretary shall give notice of all business meetings, keep all records, conduct the correspondence of the Association, and with the approval of the President, may choose an assistant.

 Officers and Directors shall be nominated by a committee chosen by the President.